dnewell/winston/README.md

-#Winston
+# Winston
-Winston is a GPS data logger and asynchronous message passer for Android.
+### Winston is an educational GPS data analysis tool (and asynchronous message passer) for Android.

-It is one half of a project intended to illuminate the ways that the large amount of data tmost individuals devices generate each day might be used.
-This half of the project is an app which collects the data from a user's mobile device.
+One half of a project intended to illuminate the ways that the large amount of data we generate each day might be used, this Android app which collects and analyzes data from a user's mobile device.
 The other half is a visualisation web service (using d3.js) which will help to facilitate an intuitive understanding of this continuous and complex flow of data.

-My hope is that through this project, an individual might be empowered to make a more informed choice about the proliferation of their digital footprint.
-Perhaps to help one realise there are choices to be made in the first place, most of which are currently *made for them*, and not always in service of their interests and well-being.

-###Author
+Winston's architecture is trustless - all data is processed and fully encrypted client-side and is accessible only to the user themselves.

+Many of our data-privacy choices are currently being *made for us*, and often not in service of our interests and long-term well-being.
+Winston aims to help individuals gain a more intuitive understanding of their digital footprint, and empower them to make more informed choices about its proliferation.

+### Author

 Winston is currently being developed by [David Newell](http://www.davidnewell.ca), a computer science student at [Western University](http://uwo.ca/).

 _________

-#####The project is in its infancy; there is much to be done.